Innmind/documentation/docs/getting-started/operating-system/filesystem.md

 ??? note
     You can use any level of directory nesting, as long as it's supported by your machine's filesystem.

-If you wan to access all the files at the root of the adapter you can do:
+If you want to access all the files at the root of the adapter you can do:

 ```php
 $files = $os